 - Each unit is independent of the other

 - The testing procedure should be the same for each lot

 - Where np = number of defectives in the sample

 - n= sample size

 - Determine the subgroup size.
 The subgroup size must be large enough for the p chart; otherwise, control limits may not be accurate when estimated from the data.

-- Plot the graph with proportion on the y-axis, lots on the x-axis: Draw centerline, UCL and LCL.
+- Plot the graph with proportion on the y-axis, and lots on the x-axis: Draw the centerline, UCL, and LCL.

 - Finally, interpret the data to determine whether the process is in control.